Colin Gibson (musician): Later album work

-In 1988, Gibson joined alto saxophonist Trevor Watts' band Moiré Music, appearing on With One Voice, and later toured the United States, Canada, Mexico, Venezuela and Africa as well as one off international festivals with the 1989 offshoot Moiré Music Drum Orchestra.
+In 1988, Gibson joined alto saxophonist Trevor Watts' band Moiré Music, appearing on With One Voice, and later toured the United States, Canada, Mexico, Venezuela and Africa as well as one-off international festivals with the 1989 offshoot Moiré Music Drum Orchestra.

 In 1990, Gibson formed Buick6 with Roger Hubbard and Liam Genockey.
 They released four CDs: Cypress Grove (1990), Juice Machine (1995), Foolin' with this Heart (1997) and Live at the Telegraph (2010).

-In 1997, Gibson produced Kirtley's solo album Bush Telegraph with Liane Carroll, Geoff Leppard and Steve Lamb.
+In 1997, Gibson produced Kirtley's solo album Bush Telegraph with Liane Carroll, Geoff Leppard, and Steve Lamb.

 Further work includes Pass the Cat (Peach, 1999 and 442, 2004), Nightshift (Under the Basement, 2008), John Pearson (Eucalypto Furioso, 2007) and designs with Guano Grafix, producing many CD covers.
 Gibson also ran the magazine website The Lyer.
 Under the pseudonym "Bird Guano" he currently writes the satirical column "sausage life" for the Hastings Independent Press, a print-based local newspaper in Hastings, for which he is also an editor.

 Gibson has released two CDs with songwriting partner Jack Pound under the name Guano Poundhammer: Domestic Bliss (1999), and People Who Are Dead And Don't Know That They Are, 2010.
 He is also working on solo projects under the name Bird Guano.

-Gibson also works with The Hunt Cult, a loose collective of filmmakers and artists, and collaborates with artist Alan Rankle on installation projects which have featured in several galleries and museums in the UK and abroad.
+Gibson also works with The Hunt Cult, a loose collective of filmmakers and artists, and collaborates with artist Alan Rankle on installation projects that have featured in several galleries and museums in the UK and abroad.
 He also runs The Hastings 5-day Film Challenge with fellow filmmaker Emmett Ives.